 We're a football fanatic household, so we get very excited about Super Bowl Sunday!
 But we all know Super Bowl Sunday isn't all about football - the food also gets top billing.
 It's one of those days that is defined by a spread of appetizers and snacks... and noshing all day long is just expected.
 My favorite kind of day!

 Chips and dip are a classic go-to.
 Dips are so fun and easy to make and the flavor combinations are limitless.
-This dip blends sour cream with a whole head of roasted garlic and lots of chopped chives.
+This roasted garlic dip blends sour cream with a whole head of roasted garlic and lots of chopped chives.
 If you love garlic, you will LOVE this dip.

-This dip comes together with just a handful of ingredients.
+Roasted garlic dip comes together with just a handful of ingredients.

 - sour cream